gobeyondidentity/developer-docs/docs/getting-started.md

 npm start
 ```

-3. A new browser tab should open automatically.
+A new browser tab should open automatically.
 If it doesn't, open a web browser and navigate to [http://localhost:8083](http://localhost:8083).
-The example application will now appear and allow you to create Passkeys in the browser.
+The example application will now appear and allow you to create passkeys in the browser.

 <img src="/assets/getting-started-example-app.gif" width="800px" />